brucedkyle/architectures/docs/sustainability/supplychain.md

 ## The technology capabilities

 This section provides the logical components of the solution.
+The solution architecture provides for:

+- Independent deployable, scaled business services
+- Composable, stateless modular services
+- API first approach to building any service
+- Inter communication between services asynchronous
+- Business functions, API access controls managed independently
+- Can be deployed across multiple data centers for HA capable of tenant level failover

 ### Foundational technologies &dash; Hybrid Cloud Platform